 - The failure to treat and manage infections and blood clots due to poor post-operative care.

 If your hip surgery or hospital care was negligent you could be entitled to compensation.
 Contact our experts today for advice on how to make a hip injury claim and the potential compensation you could receive.
-We provide a ‘No Win – No Fee’ claims service so you will not incur any costs if your claim is unsuccessful*.
-To start your free no-obligation case evaluation contact us today on 0333 900 8787, email firstname.lastname@example.org or complete our online form.
+We provide a ‘No Win No Fee’ medical negligence claims service so you will not incur any costs if your claim is unsuccessful*.
+To start your free no-obligation case evaluation contact us today on 0333 900 8787, email firstname.lastname@example.org or complete our online form to contact us.

 Patient Advised To Have Unnecessary Hip Replacement Surgery When More Suitable Treatment Should Have Been Offered